markd315/JSON-blockbuilder-frontend/README.md

 - `$ref`: Overridden.
 You can only provide another schema filename from the folder as a subschema.
 Don't try to do anything recursive would be my advice ;) `"$ref": "latlong.json"`
 - `properties[n].apiCreationStrategy`: Not yet supported.
 The idea is to support multiple backend methods of creating objects with dependency relationships.
 Such as

-1. Creating the child first, then providing it to the parent as an id.
+1. Providing everything in one root payload and trusting the server to properly treat it as an aggregate with child objects (default way).
-2. Creating the parent first, then creating the child using the id from the parent as a route.
+2. `childFirstBodyId` Creating the child first, then providing it to the parent as an id.
+The json response from the child POST ***must*** contain an id in the top-level.
-3. Providing everything in one root payload and trusting the server to properly treat it as an aggregate with children (default and only current way).
+3. `parentFirstRouteId`  Not implemented.
+Client creates the parent first, then creates the child using the id from the parent in a route for the child request.

 This project is in working beta.
 Feature ideas below